OFFICIAL SHOOTOUT RULES and SUBMISSION REQUIREMENTS IN DETAIL (a.k.a. the Legalese Version)

 – Judging Panel, Voting and Winner Selection: Based on the judging criteria set forth below, entries will be judged by Film Lab with one (1) Grand Prize Winner and two (2) Runner-Up Prize Winners to be announced at the Award Ceremony (exact time and location to be announced on the Official Website).
 All Shootout registrants will be invited to the Award Ceremony.
 Teams that are unable to attend the Award Ceremony will be able to determine if their Team is a Runner-Up Prize Winner or a Grand Prize Winner by accessing the Official Website.

-- Prizes and Awards: Grand Prize (1): The Grand Prize Winner shall receive a prize package including but not limited to a prize provided by Film Lab or its sponsors.
+– Prizes and Awards: Grand Prize (1): The Grand Prize Winner shall receive a prize package including but not limited to a prize provided by Film Lab or its sponsors.
 Runner-Up Prize (2): Runner-up Prize Winners shall receive a prize package including but not limited to a prize provided by the Film Lab or its sponsors.
 A current list of awards and prizes will be posted on the Official Website.
-The top ten Shootout Finalist films will be screened at the prestigious Asian American International Film Festival in New York City, and possibly more.
-The fianlists will also have the opportunity to be considered for online viewing on AAFL TV or televised showcase on Film Lab Presents (“AAFL TV Submission”).
-AAFL TV submission rules are listed on www.asianamericanfilmlab.org/AAFLTV, which entrants agree to read and be bound by.
+The top ten Shootout Finalist films will be screened at the prestigious Asian American International Film Festival in New York City, and possibly more, as determined at the discretion of official judges and mentors.
+The finalists may also be screened on AAFL TV or televised showcase on Film Lab Presents (“AAFL TV Submission”), at Film Lab’s discretion.
+AAFL TV submission rules are listed here, and all entrants agree to read and be bound by these rules.

 – Eligibility: The Competition is open to filmmakers and Teams who have at least one Team member who is at least 18 years of age at time of entry.
 In order to be eligible to participate in this Competition each Team must contain at least one key member and one lead actor who are of Asian or Asian American descent.
 A key member is a director, producer, writer, director of photography, or editor.
 A lead actor is a character that drives the storyline.
 The Film Lab assumes no responsibility for any disputes among members of Teams that are entered into the Competition with regard to the film submitted into the Competition, or any disputes among the various individuals and/or entities that have collective interest in any submitted film.
 Such disputes will not be resolved by Film Lab.
 In the event that any such dispute or personnel change interferes with the operation of the Competition, entrants and their respective Team members involved in the dispute may be disqualified, in Film Lab’s sole discretion.
 Entries are VOID WHEREVER PROHIBITED OR RESTRICTED BY LAW.
 Members of the Film Lab or sponsors and their affiliated entities are eligible to participate so long as they are not members of the organizing or judging committees of the Competition.
 By participating in this Competition, entrants agree to be bound by these Official Rules and by the decisions of the Film Lab, which are final in all matters relating to this Competition.
 No responsibility is assumed for incorrect or inaccurate entry information whether caused by an entrant, any of the equipment or programming associated with or utilized in this Competition or by any human error which may occur in the processing of the entries or votes in this Competition.
 Entrants agree that neither the Film Lab nor any of its sponsors or affiliates will be responsible for any problems or technical malfunction of any telephone network or lines, computer on-line systems, servers, or providers, computer equipment, software, failure of any e-mail or players on account of technical problems or traffic congestion on the Internet or at any website, or any combination thereof, including any injury or damage to participant’s or any other person’s computer related to or resulting from participation in or downloading any materials of this Competition.
 If, for any reason, the Competition is not capable of running as planned, including, but not limited to, infection by computer virus, bugs, tampering, unauthorized intervention, fraud, technical failures, or any other causes beyond the control of Film Lab, or any and all sponsors and affiliated entities, which corrupt or affect the administration, security, fairness, integrity or proper conduct of this Competition, or for any reason Film Lab deems it necessary, Film Lab reserves the right in its sole and unequivocal discretion to cancel, terminate, modify or suspend the Competition and/or the prizes.
 Entrants agree that all interpretations of these Official Rules and the decisions of Film Lab are final.
 The Film Lab reserves the right in its sole and unequivocal discretion to disqualify any individual it finds to be tampering, or has tampered with the entry process; to be acting in violation of these Official Rules; or to be acting in an unsportsmanlike or disruptive manner, or with intent to annoy, abuse, threaten or harass any other person or entity.